What to Expect with an At-Home Sleep Study?

 Disclaimer - Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment...
 Read More Here.

+After discussing symptoms with your doctor or a sleep specialist, they may recommend an at-home sleep study to properly diagnose and treat your condition.
 While a sleep disorder can disrupt quality rest, the health dangers extend far beyond that.
 For this reason, a proper diagnosis and subsequent treatment plan are essential.
-This article will examine one of the ways to diagnose sleep apnea, in the comfort of your home.

 What Is an At-Home Sleep Study?

-At-home sleep studies[1] are used to diagnose whether a person has obstructive sleep apnea (OSA).
+At-home sleep studies2 are used to diagnose whether a person has obstructive sleep apnea (OSA).
 You can complete the test right at home without spending the night in a sleep lab.
+A healthcare provider will provide you with the appropriate equipment needed to complete your at-home sleep study.

-What Do They Evaluate?
+What Do At-Home Sleep Studies Evaluate?

 Airflow